dmelpi/eai-polimi/codegen/configuration/README.md

+# Preprocessing configuration

+This project allows configuring a preprocessing pipeline using a web form.

+As a result, a JSON file is generated with user chosen parameters.

+Following this step, the handlebars library is used to generate Python and C code that use the CMSIS DSP library.

+The project is derived from the `JSON Forms React seed app`.

+---

 # JSON Forms React seed App

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.